eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 <img src="../images/hist_timeLoss_clamped.png" width="500px"/>

 !!! caution
-    It is importent to set **-i @NONE** to ensure that the timLoss values are aggregated by file rather than by vehicle id.
+    It is importent to set **-i @NONE** to ensure that the timeLoss values are aggregated by file rather than by vehicle id.

 ## plot_trajectories.py